Sathvik-Srivathsan/RAG-Quote-Retriever/README.md

 (If you named your file something else, replace `app.py` with that filename).

 **3. Open in Browser:**
 Streamlit will usually automatically open a new tab in your web browser pointing to the application (e.g., `http://localhost:8501`).
 If not, the terminal will display the URL you can copy and paste into your browser.

-**First Run - Patience is Key!**

-- The **very first time** you run the app, it will take a while (several minutes, depending on your internet speed and computer).
-- **What's happening:**
-    1. It downloads the quote dataset.
-    2. It downloads the sentence embedding model (`all-MiniLM-L6-v2`).
-    3. It downloads the LLM and its tokenizer (`google/flan-t5-small`).
-    4. It processes all quotes, generates embeddings for them, and builds the FAISS index.
-- These downloaded models and processed files (called "artifacts") are saved in a folder named `rag_quote_artifacts` (created in the same directory as your script).
-- **Subsequent runs will be much faster** because the app will load these saved artifacts instead of re-doing everything.
-You'll see messages in the Streamlit sidebar indicating this.

 ## Using the Application